KAppMaker/KAppMaker-Docs/docs/features/notifications.md

 # Push Notification

 KAppMaker supports push notifications through Firebase Cloud Messaging (FCM) for both Android and iOS platforms.
+It uses [KMPNotifier](https://github.com/mirzemehdi/KMPNotifier) library.
 This section guides you through the process of setting up push notifications in your app.

 ## Step 1: Create a Firebase Project